 - Best park – The gardens at Palazzo Mezzacapo

-- Best free activity – Walking the “Lemon Trail”
+- Free activity – Walking the “Lemon Trail”

-- Best activity for adults – Visiting Roberto Rossellini’s Film Sets
+- Activity for adults – Visiting Roberto Rossellini’s Film Sets

 - Best food – Pasticceria Napoli